 3.3 Logical Database Requirements

-HonestGames™ will use SQL to store and retrieve information from databases.
+Game Review 8™will use SQL to store and retrieve information from databases.
 One database will store data such as usernames, passwords, upvotes, date of birth, age, and other member information.
 While the other database will store tags, titles, authors, and genres for the article search function.

 3.4 Design Constraints

-Due to time constraints, functions such as the ability to upvote/downvote reviews are not listed in functional requirement.
+Due to time constraints, functions such as the forum are not listed in functional requirement.
 If time permits they may be implemented.

 4. Management Process